-The purpose of this work is to better understand the types of recommendations made in Domestic Homicide Reviews (DHRs) and will help to inform the Domestic Abuse Commissioner's Domestic Homicide Oversight Mechanism for Children's Services.
+The study focused on understanding the types of recommendations made in Domestic Homicide Reviews (DHRs) for Children's Services relating to intimate partner homicide (IPH) and adult family homicide (AFH).
+The study findings will help inform the Domestic Homicide Oversight Mechanism for Children's Services.